DHTMLX/scheduler-docs/data/timeline_view.md

 	],
 ~~~

-The value of the **height** property can be changed dynamically after the initialization of the scheduler.
+The value of the **height** property can be changed dynamically after initialization of the scheduler.

 {{sample  06_timeline/18_collapse_section.html}}